 e.
 Any other GIFL Project Management Services as directed by Chief and Council.

-GIFL Secretariat Organization Chart
+GIFL Secretariat Key Personnel

 The GIFL Secretariat is wholly controlled by the Chief and Council of the Chippewas of Georgina Island First Nation.
-At the present time, Marlene Stiles holds the position of Fixed Link Economic Development Advisor for the Fixed Link Project.
+At the present time, Marlene Stiles holds the position of Fixed Link Community Advisor for the Fixed Link Project.
 Her role is to flow communications and information on behalf of the First Nation between Council and the Fixed Link Secretariat.

 The First Nation has hired the Cambium Indigenous Professional Services (CIPS) Inc. team to provide the Secretariat management duties.
 CIPS CEO, Michael Jacobs will act in the role of Fixed Link Project Manager.
-The team at CIPS will fill in the human requirements pertaining to technical reviews and engagement services at the Fixed Link.
+The team at CIPS will fill in the human resource requirements pertaining to technical reviews and engagement services at the Fixed Link.